KoryNunn/mithril-demo-app/README.md

  - Set the state
  - Redraw

-Nothing gets bound, draw's aren't automatic (and therefore happen when you expect, or more commonly, *dont* happen unexpectedly).
+Nothing gets bound, draw's aren't automatic (and therefore happen when you expect, or more importantly, *dont* happen unexpectedly).

 There are only two 'closures' per component: